 Rates are half-board and include daily buffet breakfast and daily buffet dinner in Agora restaurant (drinks are excluded).
 Full board rates are also available; book via the Smith24 team.

-Book any of the suites or residences in the Haute Living Selection and you’ll get a dedicated concierge and 24/7 access to the Haute Living lounge with free wines, beers, spirits as well as all-day hot and cold snacks and salads.
-You’ll also get upgraded bath products, a pillow menu and an upgrade to Half Board Dine Around which includes daily buffet breakfast, dinner in main restaurant, one three-course a la carte dinner per stay (served in guest’s preferred a la carte restaurant, for every for nights booked) or one three-course set menu dinner served in The Core.
+Book any of the suites or residences in the Haute Living Selection and you’ll get a dedicated concierge and access to the Haute Living lounge (open daily from 7am to 11pm) with free wines, beers, spirits as well as all-day hot and cold snacks and salads.
+You’ll also get upgraded bath products and a pillow menu.

 The hotel closes for the winter season from the end of October until late April.